 Public Comment

 Sam said BLM funding opportunity is awaiting approval at the national level.
-When the funding opportunity is available CWMA will need to select; there is one opportunity to apply.
+When the funding opportunity is available CWMA will need to select; there is only one opportunity to apply.

 Jessi introduced Bryse and Kira, Student Conservation Agency interns for the summer.
 They will be doing walking surveys.
 She circled back to the booth brush station discussion suggesting the purchases be billed to post-fire funds.
 Other financial payment methods were discussed.